darinaobukhova/multiomics_data_analysis/README.md

 # Multiomics data analysis

-A personal collection or resources, focused on multi-omics data analysis.
+A personal collection of resources, focused on multi-omics data analysis.

 # Relevance